-- From the watch face, select Strength.

-The first time you record a strength training activity, you will select which wrist your watch is on.

-- 2 Select (a) to start the set timer.

-- 3 Start your first set.
+- 1 From the watch face, select -D- > Strength.
+The first time you record a strength training activity, you will select which wrist your watch is on. - 2 Select -D- to start the set timer. - 3 Start your first set.

 The device counts your reps.
 Your rep count appears when you complete at least six reps.